HePeng2016/CFSP/README.md

      B [ SUB N1 N2 C A ]

-  N is a number identify which frequent sequence complex this muational information belong to.
+  N is a number identify which frequent sequences module this muational information belong to.

-  M is the frequence for this frequent sequence complex.
+  M is the frequence for this frequent sequence module.

-  A is the count of mutional information for for this frequent sequence complex.
+  A is the count of mutional information for for this frequent sequence module.

   B is the frequence for this mutional information.